polzerdo55862/Medium-Article-Analysis/README.md

 # Medium Analysis

 Includes some functions for collecting various data from the online publishing platform Medium (medium.com).
-The database backups contain data from articles of the "Towards Data Science" publication.
+I push the results into a Postgres database and use it for various analyses in Tableau.

 1. Create Virtualenv
 ```bash